 We are ramping up our greenhouse gas-cutting initiatives.
 We also imposed an internal CO2 emissions tax on ourselves.

-40% of our buildings were connected to urban heating networks and Paris’ renewable energy networks in 2018
+41% of our buildings are connected to urban heating networks

 Photovoltaic panels were installed at “7 Madrid”